jamesonwilliams/offline-first-demo/README.md

 # Clinician's Recording App

-This is toy app that displays appointment data for clinicians.
+This is a toy app that displays appointment data for clinicians.
 The app is split between an [Android client](AndroidApp) and a [GraphQL backend](Backend).